raiden-network/raiden-contracts/README.rst

 Usage
 -----

+We do not recommend the smart contracts to be used in production before a stable ``1.0.0`` release is made.
+All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Use at your own risk.

 If you want to use the officially deployed contracts, please use the ``raiden_contracts/data/contracts.json`` file to get the ABI and bytecode for initializing the contract instances.

 You can find the addresses of the deployed contracts in ``raiden_contracts/constants.py``, along with other useful constants that you can import.